libimobiledevice/libusbmuxd/README.md

 library to communicate with services running on iOS devices.

-The library does not establish a direct connection with a device but requires connecting to a socket provided by the usbmuxd daemon.
+The library does not establish a direct connection with a device but requires connecting to a socket provided by the `usbmuxd` daemon.

-The usbmuxd daemon is running upon installing iTunes on Windows and Mac OS X.

-The [libimobiledevice project](https://github.com/libimobiledevice/) provides an open-source reimplementation of the [usbmuxd daemon](https://github.com/libimobiledevice/usbmuxd.git/) to use on Linux or as an alternative to communicate with iOS devices without the need to install iTunes.
+On Windows and Mac OS X, the `usbmuxd` daemon is provided by iTunes upon installing.
+For Linux, the [libimobiledevice project](https://github.com/libimobiledevice/) provides an open-source reimplementation of the [usbmuxd daemon](https://github.com/libimobiledevice/usbmuxd.git/) to use on Linux or as an alternative to communicate with iOS devices.

-Some key features are:
+## Key features

 - **Protocol:** Provides an interface to handle the usbmux protocol
 - **Port Proxy:** Provides the `iproxy` utility to proxy ports to the device